 - Magma allows researchers to work with cryptographic algorithms and offers optimized implementations of most common algorithms.

 Reduce is a robust computer algebra system aimed at physics researchers.
 It offers an extensive list of features that make it a suitable choice for anyone handling complex physics problems.
 It comes under the BSD license, which enables developers to extend the software any way they like and distribute it.
 Reduce has been under development since the 60s and is used in physics labs around the world.
-However, the growth seems to slow down, and the last stable release saw light eight years back.
+However, the growth seems to slow down, and the last stable release saw the light eight years back.

 Features of Reduce

-- Reduce offers exact integer and fractional arithmetic results by leveraging arbitrary precision numerical approximation techniques.
+- Reduce offers exact integer and fractional arithmetic results by leveraging arbitrary-precision numerical approximation techniques.

 - It can handle polynomials, rational functions, exponential, logarithmic, trigonometric, and hyperbolic functions alongside traditional differentiation and integration.